Vertexwahn/rules_ispc/README.md

 ## Quick start

 This project uses [Bazel](https://bazel.build/) as a build system.
-The current used version of Bazel is defined in [.bazelversion](tests/.bazelversion).
+The current used version of Bazel to test these rules is defined in [.bazelversion](tests/.bazelversion).
+It is very likely that these rules work also with other Bazel versions, since only very basic features are used.

 **Prerequisites:**